-Should you be thinking about learning tai chi as a martial art, then you should find an instructor or school that has this focus.
-Although doing the tai chi form that's typically taught is very good for your health, and might also help you to minimize stress, it will just give you some very basic martial arts training.
-By learning the tai chi form, you should have a good foundation of the martial art but you won't know how to use it correctly in a competition or as a form of self defense.
-If you do not live near a qualifiedwith a martial arts background, you could find a few DVDs, books and websites that should set you on the right path.
+You must look for a school or instructor that has a focus on tai chi as a martial art rather than an exercise.
+While doing the tai chi form that is frequently taught is beneficial for your health, and may also help to lower stress, it will only supply you with some simple martial arts training.
+By learning the tai chi form, you should have a good foundation of the martial art style but you'll not know how to use it proficiently in a competition or as a form of self defense.
+If your area does not offer tai chi as a martial art, you can invest in instructional books or videos on the subject.

 Tai Chi and the Over 65's

 As far as conventional medicine is concerned you could probably consider that the jury's still out on the health advantages of doing Tai Chi.
 When looking at the over 65's however, some trials have indicated that Tai Chi can be particularly beneficial in some cases.
 Just some of the many benefits which have been noticed are enhanced mobility, a better sense of balance, lowered stress levels, stronger leg muscles and improvements in posture.
 One of the most important benefits is preventing falls in older individuals.
 The strengthening of the leg muscles and enhanced balance can definitely help in this area.
 There are largely unverified claims that those suffering with osteoporosis can experience relief with Tai Chi routines.
 Without doubt the better level of balance helps to reduce falls - a typical cause of fractures in osteoporosis sufferers, and some tests have shown that it can slow down the loss of bone density There is little doubt that the mobility enhancements in the wrists, hips, knees and ankles can help people who are afflicted with arthritis.